GETTING HERE

 Winter Access

-The red line represents the best winter access to the OPUS Hut, represented by the red star.
-Slopes shaded red or darker are over 30 degrees in pitch and could possibly avalanche during periods of high avalanche danger.
+The blue line represents the best winter access to the OPUS Hut, represented by the black hut icon.
+Slopes shaded red or darker are over 30 degrees in pitch and could possibly avalanche during certain conditions.

 From Silverton – Hwy 550